 - Animals: Animals are on the move in the fall as they rut or prepare for the winter months.

 - Tires: Our falls are mild, but the shift from 100-degree heat can lower tire pressure and make cars handle sluggishly.

 Unfortunately, not everyone is aware or does not remember that new seasons bring new driving challenges.
 This can lead to irresponsible driving in bad conditions or simply reckless driving.
 Victims severely injured by careless drivers this time of year may need to file a lawsuit for damages.

-After getting the medical help they need to start the healing process, they (or a family member) may also want to discuss the details of the crash with a knowledgeable personal injury attorney.
+After getting the medical help they need to start the healing process, they (or a family member) may also want to discuss the details of the crash with a knowledgeable San Antonio car accident injury attorney.
 These legal professionals often provide the best opportunity for getting compensation for time away from work, related medical expenses as well as pain and suffering experienced by victims and their families.